apache/datafusion/docs/source/user-guide/sql/dialect.md

 - DataFusion's type system is based on the [Apache Arrow type system], and the mapping to PostgrSQL types is not always 1:1.
 - DataFusion has its own syntax (dialect) for certain operations (like [`CREATE EXTERNAL TABLE`])

+As Apache DataFusion is designed to be fully customizable, systems built on DataFusion can and do implement different SQL semantics.
+Using DataFusion's APs, you can provide alternate function definitions, type rules, and/or SQL syntax that matches other systems such as Apache Spark or MySQL or your own custom semantics.

 [postgresql sql dialect]: https://www.postgresql.org/docs/current/sql.html
 [sql planner]: https://docs.rs/datafusion/latest/datafusion/sql/planner/struct.SqlToRel.html
 [duckdb sql dialect]: https://duckdb.org/docs/sql/functions/array
 [apache arrow type system]: https://arrow.apache.org/docs/format/Columnar.html#data-types
 [`create external table`]: ddl.md#create-external-table

-As Apache DataFusion is designed to be fully customizable, systems built on DataFusion can and do update functions, type rules, and SQL syntax to follow other systems, such as Apache Spark or MySQL.

 ## Rationale